fatimamt/Big-Data-Management-Projects/designingdata_1_2_3_4.md

 The idea behind column-oriented storage is simple: Don't store all the values from one row together, but store all the values from each column together instead.

 ## Chapter 4.
 Encoding and Evolution

+### 1. Let's say I made a change in my schema and, eventually, in my code; nevertheless, the user hasn't upgrade in his decive the newer version of my code so both version of it are coexisting in the same system.
+What characteristics does my code need to have for a good performance?
+* Backward Compatibility: Newer code can read data that was written by older code
+* Forward Compatibility: Older code can read data that was written by newer code

+### 2. Mention two of the most typical representations for programs to work with data
+* Data structures: In memory, data is kept in objects, structs, lists, arrays, hast tables, trees, and so on.
+These data structures are optimized for efficient access and manipulations by the CPU.
+This is usually done using pointers.
+* Files/sequence of bytes: When you want to write data to a file or send it over the network, you have to encode it as some kind of self-contained sequence of bytes.
+Since a pointer wouldn't make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.

+### 3. In a realistic and general scenario, is it advisable to use your language's built-in encoding for your data? why?
+No. It's generally a bad idea to use it for anything other than very transient purposes.

+Even though they usually have plenty of advantages, they also have deep disadvantages like the fact that the encoding is often tied to a particular programming language, and reading the data in another language is very difficult.
+Another disadvantage is the fact that versioning data is an afterthought in these libraries: as they are intended for a quick and easy encoding of data, they often neglect the inconvenient problems of forward and backward compatibility

+### 4. If I want to remove or add a field in my schema, what do I need to take into consderation related to the compatibility of my system?
+Removing a field is just like adding a field, with backward and forward compatibility concerns reversed.
+That means you can only remove a field that is optional, and you can never use the same tag number again.

+### 5. Imagine that I created a system a couple of years ago for a samll project; nonetheless, it grew so fast that one of my field that is currently a 32-bit variable datatype can no longer hold the information that needs to be stored in that field.
+How can I solve this issue and what problems could I face by solving it?
+One solution can be changing the datatype of the field from a 32-bit integer into a 64-bit integer.
+New code can easily read data written by old code, because the parser can fill in any missing bits with zeros.
+However, if old code reads data written by new code, the old code is still using a 32-bit variable to hold the value.
+If the decoded 64-bit value won't fit in the 32 bits, it will be truncated.

+### 6. What are the most used standardized data encodings and what is the developers' perspective on them?
+JSON, XML and CSV are the most common ones; they are widely known, widely supported, and almost as widely disliked.
+XML is often criticized for being too verbose and unnecessarily complicated.
+JSON's popularity is mainly due to its built-in support in web browsers and simplicity relative to XML.
+CSV is another popular language-independent format, albeit less powerful.

+### 7. What is the biggest problem of CSV related to its schema?
+CSV does not have any schema, so it is up to the application to define the meaning of each row and column.
+If an application change adds a new row or column, you have to handle that change manually.

+### 8. What is Apache Avro?
+Why kind of schemas does it have?
+Apache Avro is another binary encoding format that is interestingly different from Protocol Buffers and Apache Thrift.
+It was started in 2009 as a result of Thrift not being a good fit for Hadoop's use cases.

+It has two schema languages: One intended for human editing, and one that is more easily machine-readable.

+### 9. Speaking about Avro, what is it known as "the writer's schema"?
+What about "the reader's schema"?
+When an application wants to encode some data, it encodes the data using whatever version of the schema it knows about.
+That's the "writer's schema".

+When an application wants to decode some data, it is expecting the data to be in some schema, which is known as "the reader's schema".
+That is the schema that application code is relying on.

+### 10. How does compatibility work on Avro?
+With Avro, forward compatibility means that you can have a new version of the schema as writer and an old version of the schema as reader.
+Conversely, backward compatibility means that you can have a new version of the schema as reader and an old version as writer.

+### 11. Let's say that I'm working with Avro and I have a data field called "Name".
+For me, that field is optional, so it is completely fine if it has values or not...
+How can I tell Avro that it can have null values? is that procedure the same for every programming language?
+In some programming languages "null" is an accetable default variable for a field, this is: If you've declared a field as "string", if you don't write a value in that field it will automatically be read as "null".

+This is not the case for Avro.
+You must specify all of the valid datatypes for a field or otherwise will crash.
+In this example you must declare that field to be a string AND a null one.